 There is evidence that unnecessary or inadequate licensing creates economic costs and inefficiencies.
-One business says that it took almost five years to obtain licences for a large iron ore project in Western Australia.1 Delays to water licensing reform mean application processing times for water licences are 30 per cent longer than necessary, slowing businesses' ability to develop water-using industries.
+One business says that it took almost five years to obtain licences for a large iron ore project in Western Australia.
+Delays to water licensing reform mean application processing times for water licences are 30 per cent longer than necessary, slowing businesses' ability to develop water-using industries.
 The enabling legislation for some licensing schemes still requires applicants to give notice of their intention to apply for a licence in the newspaper.
 Paper-based processes are still used for many licensing schemes.
-Poor regulation, including a prescriptive and inadequate pipeline licensing scheme, contributed to the 2008 Varanus Island gas explosion, which reduced the State's gas supply by 30 per cent for almost two months and is estimated to have cost the State's economy between \$2 billion and \$3 billion.6 before, governments have been aware that poorly conceived, designed and/or administered regulation can unduly hamper economic activity.
+Poor regulation, including a prescriptive and inadequate pipeline licensing scheme, contributed to the 2008 Varanus Island gas explosion, which reduced the State's gas supply by 30 per cent for almost two months and is estimated to have cost the State's economy between \$2 billion and \$3 billion.

+Concerns about the burden of regulation are not new.
+Since at least the introduction of National Competition Policy in the mid-1990s, and often before, governments have been aware that poorly conceived, designed and/or administered regulation can unduly hamper economic activity.
 But despite the risks of poor regulation being well known, and regular reviews calling for reform, governments and agencies sometimes struggle to reform or remove unnecessary or harmful licensing schemes.
 As well as re-stating familiar arguments for reform, the ERA has sought in this inquiry to identify and address the reasons why reform can be difficult for agencies and legislators, and propose ways to address these reasons.